-Both Prey and Find my iPhone have this feature.
+Both Prey and Find My iPhone/Find My Device have this feature.
 If your gadget is online, it’ll happen immediately.
-If not, it’ll wipe itself whenever it next connects to the Internet.
+If not, it’ll wipe itself whenever it next connects to the internet.
 Dealing with lost hardware is bad enough, without having to deal with someone having access to all your personal information as well.

 So How Does the Story End?